COCPORN/succubus/README.md

 	});
 ```

 A transient call with request/response-parameters will register a route and wrap the request/response objects in a `SynchronousMessageFrame` which decorates the messages with `CorrelationId`s.
-If multiple responses are made to the same synchronous call, only the first will be handled in the defined response handler, all other messages will be silently discarded.

 ### Static routes